kelvin-cykong/kelvin-cykong.github.io/pages/education.md

 ---
 permalink: /education/
 title: "My Education"
-last_modified_at: 2021-06-16T20:54:41-05:00
+last_modified_at: 2022-01-01T20:54:41-05:00
 toc: true
 ---
+### DeepLearning.AI on Coursera.org
+Deep Learning Specialization

+Dec 2021 - Present

 ### California State University East Bay
 Master of Science in Statistics, Data Science Concentration

 Aug 2019 - May 2021

-- Graduated with GPA: 3.883
+- Graduated with GPA: 3.9
 - Python and R user
 - Keras user in Python and R
-- Specialize in Machine Learning and Deep Learning Algorithms in Natural Language Processing (NLP) projects.
+- Specialize and interested in Natural Language Processing (NLP) projects.
-- Also willing to explore more on different types of data visualization, data integration, analytics, classification and prediction.
+- Willing to explore more on different types of data visualization, data integration, analytics, classification and prediction.
-- Now looking graduate job and research opportunities in the US.
-Now I live in California, but I am also willing to relocate!
 - Worked on courses including advanced probability, ANOVA, statistical learning, machine learning, NLP and applied deep learning algorithms.

 ### The Chinese University of Hong Kong